williamlewis/boto3-lambda-funcs/README.md

         - provided inputs:  current instance state

     - **Taking EBS Snapshots & Sending Email Notifications**
-        - take a snapshot of EBS volumes for a filtered selection of EC2 instances, using `EC2.ServiceResource` class
+        - take a snapshot for all EBS volumes attached to a filtered selection of EC2 instances, using `EC2.ServiceResource` class
         - publish an email message noting all Snapshot Ids using `SNS.Client` class and `.publish()` method
         - provided inputs:  instance tag key/value pairs, snapshot description, SNS message, SNS TopicArn, SNS email subject

     - **Deleting EBS Snapshots Older than X Days**
+        - delete EC2 snapshots started more than 15 days ago by self using `EC2.ServiceResource` class and `.snapshots.filter()` and `.delete()` methods
+        - provided inputs:  snapshot OwnerIds
+        - python modules:  `datetime`

     - **Migrating AMIs to Different Regions Using Boto3 Waiters**
+        - create AMI from filtered selection of EC2 instances using `EC2.ServiceResource` class and `.create_image()` method
+        - wait for newly created AMI to become available using `EC2.Client` and `EC2.Waiter.ImageAvailable` classes and `.get_waiter()` and `.wait()` methods
+        - copy AMI image from a source region to a separate destination region using `EC2.Client` class and `.copy_image()` method